Have you ever been completely and utterly immersed in a task?

 In Csikszentmihalyi’s popular book, the Flow state encompasses the meaningful instances in life that make it worth living:

 “You know that what you need to do is possible to do, even though difficult, and sense of time disappears.
 You forget yourself.
-You feel part of something larger”
+You feel part of something larger.”

-Using different case studies, Mihaly looks at ways that we can enter and make the most of Flow – as workers, and as individuals.
+Using different case studies, Mihaly looked at ways that we can enter and make the most of Flow – as workers, and as individuals.
 The ultimate goal?
 To enrich our lives by getting engaged in things we love doing.
 Instead of getting hung up with boredom, or frustrated by over-complicated challenges, doing the things we enjoy most within the Flow zone helps us tap into the greater meaning in life.

-Csikszentmihalyi also gives us a wealth of examples of how people use Flow to order our conscious minds, bringing us a sense that we have control over our inner happiness.
+Csikszentmihalyi also gave us a wealth of examples of how people use Flow to order our conscious minds, bringing us a sense that we have control over our inner happiness.
 By directing our own optimal experiences, we attain a kind of mastery.

-His book is definitely worth reading, offers insight into how we can encourage Flow in different ways in our lives.
+His book is definitely worth reading, offering insight into how we can encourage Flow in different ways in our lives.
 It gives us great ideas about identifying and tapping into opportunities for Flow in our day-to-day experiences, as well as leveraging it to achieve our larger ambitions.

 The Flow State Chart and Scale